Your Cart (0)

 A hernia can usually be felt or seen when lying down.
 Sometimes the hernia can be a visible bulge without even touching it.
 While other times, it can only be felt when pressing down and not visible to the naked eye.

-Belly Bands for Umbilical Hernia
+Belly Bands for Umbilical Hernia While Pregnant

-Belly bands offer all-day relief during pregnancy.
+Wearing a belly band offers all-day pregnancy hernia relief.
 The belly bands work by placing even pressure on your belly while giving you proper support.
 These support belts help support the belly and reduce pressure on your hips and pelvis.
 It will also help prevent the hernia from getting larger due to the compression that the wrap provides.
 If your doctor decides that surgery during pregnancy is necessary to treat your hernia, then belly bands will offer that extra support and compression to help your wound heal and protect your incisions.
 This will also continue to provide the compression needed to help prevent the recurrence of the hernia.
 It is always possible for a hernia to come back during pregnancy, so prevention and support are key.
 It is always advisable to check with your gynecologist before using a belly band after hernia surgery to ensure this is right for you.

 When should I worry about hernia pain?